-Traveling to Camp: Crews will check in at Laguna Station Base Camp on the southern tip of South Padre Island.
+Traveling to Camp: Units will check in at Laguna Station Base Camp on the southern tip of South Padre Island.
 Plan to arrive between 2:00 PM and 4:00 PM Sunday afternoon.
-Processing of damage deposits, physicals, tour permits, swim checks, and Texas regulation forms will be done at this time.
+Processing of damage deposit, physicals, swim checks, and Texas regulation forms will be done at that time.

-Crews arriving by airplane should fly into either the Rio Grande Valley (HRL) or Brownsville/South Padre Island International (BRO) Airports.
-In 2016, prices for shuttle service from Harlingen International Airport were about \$40 per person.
+Units arriving by airplane should fly into either the Valley International Airport (HRL) or the Brownsville/South Padre Island International Airport (BRO).
+In 2017, prices for shuttle service averaged \$40 per person.
 Arrangements must be made through independent providers prior to arrival.
-Contact the airport.
+Contact your chosen airport for more information.
+Harlingen: (956) 430-8600.
+Brownsville/SPI: (956) 542-4373

 Laguna Station's headquarters is in the town of South Padre Island, Texas, about 30 miles east of Harlingen and 15 miles north of Brownsville.
 Coming from the north, take US Highway 77 through Harlingen and San Benito.
-Look for the exit for South Padre Island, Highway 100.
+Look for the exit for

+South Padre Island, Highway 100.
 (If coming from the west, you may follow US Highway 83 through until it joins Highway 77 in Harlingen, and continue south to Highway 100.
 Highway 100 goes through Los Fresnos and Port Isabel before crossing the causeway to South Padre Island.
-After crossing the causeway, turn right and go for about a quarter mile, park at Sea Ranch restaurant before passing through the tollbooth at Isla Blanca Park.
-Notify Ernest Espinoza at 214-907-9759 and he will bring you your passes to enter the park (no charge to Station participants).
-Otherwise it's \$10.00 per car per day.
-Then after you get your passes drive and keep right until you see the sign for the Station.
+After crossing the causeway, take the first right and go for about a quarter mile.
+Park at Sea Ranch Restaurant before passing through the tollbooth at Isla Blanca Park.
+Notify Alvaro Martinez III at (956) 827-9665 about the number of vehicles you are bringing.
+He will work with you on getting a week or a month pass to enter the park.
+Otherwise, it is \$10.00 per car per day.
+After you have received your pass, drive in on the park road and keep right until you see the sign for Laguna Station.
 Follow the driveway to the right until you reach the boat ramp parking lot.

-Crews must depart by 10:00 a.m. the following Saturday.
+Units must depart by 9:00 a.m. the following Saturday.